a-einstein/PortableShop/README.md

 * Release is now to GitHub with an automatic change summary.

 #### Known issues
+* WCF may report errors with larger data sets.
-* On UWP local language setting does not work out properly.
+* On UWP language setting does not work out properly.
 * On neither platform any of the toolbar icons are displayed correctly.
 * Restoring the filter does work, except for a possible text part.
 * The application may crash at startup if the data service is not available, particularly in the error details message.